NATO phonetic alphabet: Pronunciation of code words

 Just as words are spelled out as individual letters, numbers are spelled out as individual digits.
-That is, 17 is rendered as "one seven" and 60 as "six zero", though thousand is also used, and for whole hundreds (when the sequence 00 occurs at the end of a number), the word hundred may be used.
-That is, 1300 may be read as "one three zero zero" (e.g. as a transponder code) or as "one thousand three hundred" (e.g. as an altitude or distance).
+That is, 17 is rendered as one seven and 60 as six zero.
+Depending on context, the word thousand may be used as in English, and, for whole hundreds only (when the sequence 00 occurs at the end of a number), the word hundred may be used.
+For example, 1300 is read as one three zero zero if it is a transponder code or serial number, and as one thousand three hundred if it is an altitude or distance.

 The ICAO, NATO, and FAA use modifications of English digits as code words, with 3, 4, 5 and 9 being pronounced tree, fower (rhymes with lower), fife and niner.
-The digit 3 is specified as tree so that it is not pronounced sri; the long pronunciation of 4 (still found in some English dialects) keeps it somewhat distinct from for; 5 is pronounced with a second "f" because the normal pronunciation with a "v" is easily confused with "fire" (a command to shoot); and 9 has an extra "r" to keep it distinct from the German word nein "no".
-(Prior to 1956, three and five had been pronounced with the English consonants, but as two syllables.)

-For direction presented as the hour-hand position on a clock, "ten", "eleven" and "twelve" may be used with "o'clock".
+The digit 3 is specified as tree so that it will not be mispronounced sri (and similarly thousand is pronounced tousand); the long pronunciation of 4 (still found in some English dialects) keeps it somewhat distinct from for; 5 is pronounced with a second "f" because the normal pronunciation with a "v" is easily confused with "fire"; and 9 has an extra syllable to keep it distinct from the German word nein "no".
+(Prior to 1956, three and five had been pronounced with the English consonants, but with the vowels broken into two syllables.)
+For directions presented as the hour-hand position on a clock, the additional numerals "ten", "eleven" and "twelve" are used with the word "o'clock".

-The ITU and IMO, however, specify a different set of code words.
-These are compounds of the ICAO words with a Latinesque prefix.
+The ITU and IMO, however, specify a different set of code words for digits.
+These are compounds of ICAO and Latinesque roots.

 The IMO's GMDSS procedures permits the use of either set of code words.